A NSW Government website

 Overview

-• A SIPS Service provided by a Battery Energy Storage System (BESS) located at the former Munmorah coal-fired power station that is capable of providing a guaranteed continuous active power capacity of at least 700 MW and a guaranteed useable energy storage capacity of at least 1400 MWh.
+• A SIPS service - provided by a battery energy storage system located at the former Munmorah coal-fired power station that is can provide a guaranteed continuous active power capacity of at least 700 MW and a guaranteed useable energy storage capacity of at least 1400 megawatt-hours

-• Paired Generation Services provided by multiple generators across NSW that are capable of providing technical services to support the SIPS.
+• Paired generation services - provided by a portfolio of generators across NSW that can provide technical services to support the SIPS

 wsb-diagram-sips

-The WSB project is being delivered as a Priority Transmission Infrastructure Project, or PTIP, under the Electricity Infrastructure Investment Act 2020 (the Act), and is the first PTIP to be delivered under the Act.
+The Waratah Super Battery project is being delivered as a priority transmission infrastructure project under the Electricity Infrastructure Investment Act 2020 (the Act), and is the first such project to be delivered under this Act.

 Transgrid appointed as Network Operator

-On 14 October 2022, the Minister for Energy appointed Transgrid as Network Operator and formally directed Transgrid to carry out the WSB project as a PTIP under the Act, published in the NSW Gazette here.
+On 14 October 2022, the Minister for Energy appointed Transgrid as network operator and formally directed Transgrid to carry out the Waratah Super Battery project under the Act, published in the NSW Gazette here.

-As Network Operator, Transgrid will coordinate the delivery of the project components described above and will be responsible for operating the SIPS once the WSB project is operational.
+As Network Operator, Transgrid is coordinating the delivery of the project components described above and will be responsible for operating the SIPS once the project is operational.

 Akaysha Energy appointed as SIPS Service Provider

-EnergyCo in its role as Infrastructure Planner for the WSB project, appointed Akaysha Energy as the SIPS Service Provider following a competitive procurement process conducted throughout 2022.
+EnergyCo in its role as infrastructure planner for the Waratah Super Battery project, appointed Akaysha Energy as the SIPS service provider following a competitive procurement process conducted throughout 2022.

-Akaysha Energy is responsible for the construction of a BESS located at the former Munmorah coal-fired power station that is capable of providing a guaranteed continuous active power capacity of at least 700 MW and a guaranteed useable energy storage capacity of at least 1400 MWh for the purposes of providing the SIPS Service.
+Akaysha Energy is responsible for the construction of a battery energy storage system located at the former Munmorah coal-fired power station that can provide a guaranteed continuous active power capacity of at least 700 megawatts and a guaranteed useable energy storage capacity of at least 1400 megawatt-hours for the purposes of providing the SIPS service.

-The physical size of the of BESS is expected to be 850 MW / 1680 MWh which is understood to one of the largest committed BESSs in the world, both in terms of power and energy storage capacity.
-This oversizing of the BESS allows for degradation of the battery over time to ensure security of supply.
-It also allows Akaysha Energy to utilise the excess capacity to tap into additional revenue streams, putting downward pressure on the cost of the SIPS Service provided to NSW consumers.
+The physical size of the of battery is expected to be 850 megawatts / 1680 megawatt-hours which is understood to one of the largest committed battery projects in the world, both in terms of power and energy storage capacity.
+This oversizing of the battery allows for degradation of the battery over time to ensure security of supply.
+It also allows Akaysha Energy to utilise the excess capacity to tap into additional revenue streams, putting downward pressure on the cost of the SIPS service provided to NSW consumers.

 text-image-wsb-render